MAhmOud-iBRahiim/Landing-page-1/README.md

 # Landing-page-1

-so basicly iam newbie to web development so this is my 1st try
+so basicly iam new to web development applying some HTML/CSS knowledge